webdevmaestros/project-2/CONTRACT.md

 - Grace will especially be concerned with the CSS
 - Angela will especially check on NightWatch and Backstop tests
 - Jacob will especially ensuring consistency in the HTML

+## Sign below with your full name:
+- Angela Petrone